moby/moby/docs/sources/installation/ubuntulinux.rst

 .. _ubuntu_linux:

+**These instructions have changed for 0.6.
+If you are upgrading from an earlier version, you will need to follow them again.**

 Ubuntu Linux
 ============

    **Please note this project is currently under heavy development.
 It should not be used in production.**

 Right now, the officially supported distribution are: